breatheco-de/exercise-conditional-profile-card/README.md

 ## 📝Instructions

+These instructions come with a video for better understanding: https://youtu.be/gaVm8eyCqlM

 1. Read and understand the render function and the value of the `variables` variable that it receives.
 2. Change the content of the render function to make it render the variables on the card.